ramalik00/Age-and-Gender-Predictor/README.md

            • --input <filename>
            • --output <file_name_save> to save the output after detection on input file
            • If no input is provided then your default webcam will be used
     5. When using detect_image.py only use --input command to provide path for input image
+    < img src="screenshots/n.jpg" >